BEkushal/SQL-Data-Warehouse-Project/README.md

 # Data Warehouse and Analytics Project

-Welcome to my version of the Data Warehouse and Analytics Project! 🚀 This project is a guided learning experience built while following an incredible tutorial by a seasoned data professional on **YouTube**.
-The project showcases the process of building a data warehouse from scratch, implementing ETL pipelines, and deriving actionable insights — all with a hands-on, industry-relevant approach.
+Welcome to a complete **Retail Data Warehouse and Analytics Project** 🚀 The project was designed and developed to simulate real-world data processes as expected in professional data analyst roles.
+It covers both data engineering (**ETL**) and analytics tasks: from creating a scalable data warehouse to performing advanced analytical techniques that yield actionable insights.

 ---

+## Overview

+The project is structured into two major components:

+1. **Data Warehouse (DW) Design & Development**
+2. **Advanced Data Analysis (ADA)** using SQL

+Together, they form a complete data backbone for business insights and decision-making.

 ## 🏗️ Data Architecture

 This project follows the **Medallion Architecture**- a structured approach using **Bronze**, **Silver**, and **Gold** layers to design scalable and maintainable data solutions.

 ![Data Architecture](https://github.com/user-attachments/assets/90562c9a-e28c-40e6-a3da-ca77dc4528a3)

 1. **Bronze Layer**: Ingests raw data from CSV files into SQL Server (ERP and CRM datasets).
 2. **Silver Layer**: Cleanses, standardizes, and transforms the data for quality and consistency.
-3. **Gold Layer**: Refines the data into business-ready models (star schema) for reporting and analytics.
+3. **Gold Layer**: Constructs business-ready analytical views using a star schema model - the foundation for analytics and reporting.

 ---

 ## 📖 What This Project Covers

-This hands-on project is helping me learn and apply:
+Key Focus Areas:

 1. **Data Architecture Design** using the **Medallion approach**.
 2. **ETL Pipeline** Creation to extract, transform, and load data using SQL.